clickcash/clickcash-promo-api/README.md

 </body>
 ```

 Be sure to replace [YOUR_ACCOUNT_CODE_HERE] with your Clickcash account code.
-To create one visit www.clickcash.com.
+To create a Clickcash affiliate account visit www.clickcash.com.

 #### That's It!